BelaPlatform/bela_newBlog/docs/_posts/2018-12-10-bela-controlling-dc-motors.markdown

 ## Switching a motor on and off with a transistor

 The simplest way to control a motor is by using one of Bela's digital outputs.
 This is connected to the base of the transistor and can switch the larger current of the transistor on and off.
 This results in the motor spinning when the digital output is `HIGH`, and stopping when the pin is set to `LOW`.
 If this is all you need to do then you can skip straight to the [circuit diagrams](#circuit-diagrams) section.
-If, however, you want to control of the speed of the motor then you need to use a more sophisticated technique known as Pulse Width Modulation.
+If, however, you want to control the speed of the motor then you need to use a more sophisticated technique known as Pulse Width Modulation.

 ## Pulse Width Modulation for variable speed